-Working methods of the Supervisory Board: Seven meetings in 2019 total of seven meetings last year and so complied with the Code's minimum requirement to meet at least once every three months (C-Rule 36).
+Working methods of the Supervisory Board: Seven meetings in 2020 the Code's minimum requirement to meet at least once every three months (C-Rule 36).
 All members personally attended at least half of the meetings during their period in office, so no Supervisory Board member failed to attend more than half of the meetings (C-Rule 58).
-Furthermore, there were three meetings of the Audit Committee, one meeting of the Presidential and Nomination Committee, and one meeting of the Executive Committee.
+Furthermore, there were three meetings of the Audit Committee, one meeting of the Presidential and Nomination Committee, and two meetings of the Executive Committee.
 Besides these regular meetings, there is a constant open discourse and exchange of opinion among the individual members of the Supervisory Board as well as between the individual members of the Supervisory Board and the Management Board.
-In accord with its tasks and obligations, the Audit Committee dedicated itself to monitoring the accounting procedures (including the preparation of the consolidated financial statements) and the work of the auditor (including the audit of the consolidated financial statements).
-During the review of the effectiveness of the internal control system and the risk management system, the Audit Committee focused especially on the anticompetitive accusations in Austria and on specific selected projects.
-Also reviewed and monitored were the function of the audit system and the qualification and independence of the auditor (group financial auditor), especially with respect to the additional services provided to the company being audited.
-The internal audit department informed the Audit Committee of the auditing plan and of material findings pursuant to C-Rule 18 of the Austrian Code of Corporate Governance.

-Details > Supervisory Board Report In the 2019 financial year, the Supervisory Board diligently performed the duties incumbent upon it under Austrian law, the Articles of Association, the Austrian Code of Corporate Governance (ÖCGK), and the Rules of Procedure.
-It met for a
+Details > Supervisory Board Report In the 2020 financial year, the Supervisory Board diligently performed the duties incumbent upon it under Austrian law, the Articles of Association, the Austrian Code of Corporate Governance (ÖCGK), and the Rules of Procedure.
+It met for a total of seven meetings last year and so complied with